-The Stage 2 SCA should be undertaken when the detailed design/planning of the project has been completed, and prior to the start of construction.
+The Stage 2 SCA should be undertaken when the detailed design/planning of the project has been completed, and prior to the start of modification or improvement work.

-The Stage 3 SCA should be undertaken on completion of construction.
+The Stage 3 SCA should be undertaken on completion of the modification or improvement work.